A Taxonomy of Hyperlink Hiding Techniques: Prevalence of Link Hiding Techniques

-From figure \ref{fig_prc}, we can see that 53.9\% hidden hyperlinks have 0 PageRank values.
-However, quite a number of spam links have high PageRank values.
-Figure \ref{fig_prc} shows that more than 5.4\% hidden links PageRank values are greater than or equal to 5.

-Next, we analyzed the average PageRank values of target hyperlinks using different hidden techniques, which are described in detail in figure \ref{fig_pre}.

-Figure \ref{fig_pre} shows that the hyperlinks hidden via H, I or J techniques have greater PageRank values.
-Links hidden with H and I techniques have big PageRank values is pretty easy to understand for Google ignoring the JavaScript codes.
-However, why hyperlinks hidden in pull down menu have big PageRank values is puzzling.
-Maybe the spam links scatter in the drop down list, which is relatively hard for search engines to recognize.

-Finally, we analyze the high-frequency words in the anchor texts of the 9864 target hyperlinks.
-The top 10 high-frequency keywords and the corresponding types are tabulated as follows.
+We further analyzed the high-frequency words in the anchor texts of the 16767 target hyperlinks.
+The top 20 high-frequency keywords and the corresponding types are described in figure \ref{fig_key}.
 The statistics show that gambling sites, personal game servers and medical services are the main types of the hidden links.
 Most of the sites belong to shady or illegal industries.